 The use of Virtual Checkpoints will minimize data transmission between the smartphone application and the server.
 Before an end-user begins travel along a selected route a list of Virtual Checkpoints located on the route will be cached locally by the smartphone application.
-When an end-user passes a Virtual Checkpoint within a certain proximity his or her current speed and heading are sent to the server.
-The server will send updated congestion data to the smartphone application.
+When an end-user passes a Virtual Checkpoint within a certain proximity, his or her current speed and heading are sent to the server.
+The server will process the data and send updated congestion information to the smartphone application.